-If you have a periodic or rolling tenancy, on a week to week or month to month basis, your landlord can’t normally increase your rent more than once a year without your agreement.
+If you've a periodic or rolling tenancy, on a week to week or month to month basis, your landlord cannot normally increase your rent more than once a year without your agreement.

-If your landlord lives in the property with you, you don’t have the same rights when it comes to rent increases.
+If your landlord lives in the property with you, you do not have the same rights when it comes to rent increases.

 To increase your rent, your landlord must give you notice in writing.
 The notice period must be at least as long as how often you pay rent and no less than 28 days.
 For example, if you pay rent on a monthly basis, the notice must be at least a month.